seanrreid/ccs_curriculim_hub/docs/pt_cohorts/cohort01/final-project/README.md

 Use [Chris' calendar link](https://calendar.app.google/HPYVPM24nDCuV47F6) to schedule a meeting with Chris to discuss your final project ideas.
 :::

+## Web Application Development Graduation Celebration

+- **When:** Monday, August 25th, 5:30 - 7 pm
+- **Where:** Virtually, via Google Meet
+- **What**: Focus on celebrating the accomplishment of completing the 20-week course, and let the grads share the overview of the projects.

 ## The gist...

 :sparkles: **GO BUILD SOMETHING RAD!** :rainbow: